shettyvarshaa/Data-Structures-Lab-Programs/README.md

     The program must print the path taken by the mouse from the starting point to the final point, including all spots that have been visited and backtracked.

+3. Design and Implement a program in C for the following Stack Applications,
+    a.
+Evaluation of Suffix expression with single digit operands and operators: +, -, *, /, %, ^
+    b.
+Conversion of Arithmetic Expressions